SoPR/sopr-platform/README.md

 ## Configuration

 ### Environment Keys
-#### SMTP
+#### SMTP (Production Environment)
-For the email notifications to work, you need to have the following defined:
+For the email notifications to work in Production, you need to have the following defined:

     SMTP_SERVER
     SMTP_SERVER_PORT